agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 <div class="hidden" id="hidden3" markdown="1" style="display: none;">

 The age and gender of the drivers are in the parties table so the query does a simple filter on those entries.
 The tricky part comes from needing to calculate the ratio as this requires us to get the total number of collisions.
-We could hard-code the lookup, but I prefer calculating it as part of the query.
+We could hard-code the number, but I prefer calculating it as part of the query.
 There isn't a super elegant way to do it in SQLite, but a sub-query works fine.
 We also have to cast to a float to avoid integer division.

 ```sql
 SELECT